• Skip to primary navigation

 Step 6: Add these tempered spices to the lentils, and garnish (if using) with chopped cilantro.

-For example, you can use less of, or omit entirely, the chili flakes.
-I like them for their gentle heat and how beautiful they look against the bright yellow hue of the soup!
+Flavor: Use less or no chili flakes.
+I like them for their mild heat and color contrast with the yellow soup!

-The good thing about this lentil soup is that it is a forgiving dish that allows you to adjust the quantities of ingredients and still taste good 😎
+The good thing about this soup is that it is flexible and still tastes good 😎

 Notes, swaps, and storage

-• Texture: I like the texture of the cooked lentils in this soup.
-If you like the soup to be smooth, use an immersion blender or any other blender to make this a smooth and creamy soup.
+• Texture: I enjoy the texture of the lentils in this soup.
+If you prefer a smooth soup, you can blend it with an immersion blender or any other blender to make it creamy.

-• Finely chopped clove of garlic along with the spices while tempering.
+• Add a minced garlic clove with the spices when tempering.

-• Vegetable stock instead of plain water to cook the lentils
+• Use vegetable stock instead of water to cook the lentils.

-• Add a teaspoon of ground cumin or this roasted powdered cumin as garnish.
+• Sprinkle some ground cumin or roasted cumin as garnish.

-• Storage: This recipe is good as a make-ahead dish and keeps well in the fridge for 2-3 days.
-Store it in a glass container with a tight-fitting lid.
+• Storage: You can make this recipe ahead of time and store it in the fridge for 2-3 days.
+Use a glass container with a lid that seals well.

-💡 If keeping it for another day, do not add the lemon juice yet.
+💡 If you are keeping it for another day, do not add the lemon juice yet.
 Add it after you have reheated the soup.
 Reheating lemon juice may make it bitter.

 Serving suggestions

-I also love pairing it with some plain white rice, onions salad, and sauteed butternut squash to make a hearty gluten free meal.
+I also like to have it with plain white rice, spicy onion salad, and sauteed butternut squash for a gluten free meal.

 Frequently Asked Questions